 I used to use a large pile of vouchers to pay a regular Safestore bill and then moved on to using them for Uber.
-When those deals died I moved back to Avios – and will now move across to Virgin Points – but it was good to have the choice.
+When those deals died I moved back to Avios – and have now moved across to Virgin Points – but it was good to have the choice.

 Is this a good card to use when travelling?

 As Tesco Bank adds a 3% foreign exchange fee, you might want to get a separate free credit card to use abroad.

 Unfortunately there are no credit cards with 0% foreign exchange fees worldwide which earn airline or hotel points.
 (The Virgin Atlantic credit cards have 0% FX fees in the Eurozone.)
 Currensea is a simple but clever idea.
 You pay abroad with your Currensea Mastercard debit card.
 Currensea translates the cost to Sterling with just a 0.5% fee (83% less than the Tesco card) and withdraws the money from your bank account.
 You can find out more by clicking here.
 Currensea is free so there is no risk in giving it a try.